Every month, several potential home sellers call and ask, “What do you charge for a real estate commission?”

 Not to say, with all things being equal between agents, you shouldn’t consider the commission.
 But to unilaterally hire an agent because they had the lowest real estate commission will lead to disappointment.
 And a lot of sellers do!

-Don’t be a penny wise and pound foolish home seller.
-If you want to net the most amount of money for your home there are more important aspects to consider than what you pay for a real estate commission.
+Don’t be a penny-wise and pound-foolish home seller.
+If you want to net the most money for your home, there are more important aspects to consider than what you pay for a real estate commission.

 Other Listing Agent Resources: